 On January 29, 2025, in connection with the MSC Income Listing, the Company amended and restated its Articles of Amendment and Restatement, as amended, by filing new Articles of Amendment and Restatement of the Company (the "New Articles") with the State Department of Assessments and Taxation of the State of Maryland.
-The New Articles revised the Company's charter to, among other things, (i) include a provision that limits the transferability of shares of its common stock outstanding at the time of the MSC Income Listing, (ii) reflect an amendment to delete provisions regarding restrictions and requirements applicable to its dividend reinvestment plan, (iii) reflect an amendment to delete provisions required by, and remove references to, the NASAA Guidelines in order to conform certain provisions of the Company's charter more closely to provisions in the charters of other BDCs whose securities are listed and publicly-traded on a national securities exchange.
+The New Articles revised the Company's charter to, among other things, (i) include a provision that limits the transferability of shares of its common stock outstanding at the time of the MSC Income Listing during the 365-day period following the MSC Income Listing, (ii) reflect an amendment to delete provisions regarding restrictions and requirements applicable to its dividend reinvestment plan, (iii) reflect an amendment to delete provisions prohibiting acquisitions of assets in exchange for shares of its common stock and restricting certain transactions between the Company and the Adviser and its affiliates and (iv) delete certain provisions required by, and remove references to, the NASAA Guidelines in order to conform certain provisions of the Company's charter more closely to provisions in the charters of other BDCs whose securities are listed and publicly-traded on a national securities exchange.